ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

 However, segmentation performance varies significantly across the underlying approaches.
 Small punctual features are often overestimated or even missed, particularly in embedding-based methods.
 DDAD demonstrates qualitatively enhanced reconstruction capability, however, it struggles with patches that exhibit large background variations.
 Although indicating solid segmentation performance, PRO-scores do not consider FP assignments, thus overestimations of defective regions are not directly penalized.

-ASM consists of numerous patches containing imperfect masked image borders, due to varying imaging conditions and subsequent influence on segmentation performance of applied deep learning-based models.
+ASM consists of numerous patches containing imperfect masked image borders, due to varying imaging conditions and the subsequent influence on segmentation performance of the applied deep learning-based model.
+These artifacts reflect practical deployment conditions and were intentionally retained in the dataset to simulate realistic segmentation imperfections.
 Additionally, this modality is characterized by large normal feature variations caused by the underlying imaging procedure, which relies on direct reflection.

 All approaches exhibited misclassifications in these regions, often leading to TP assignments due to coincidences of real defective areas within the same patch.
 As a result, despite achieving low performance among all modalities, overestimations of image-level metrics must be considered.
 In addition to small punctual defects, it was particularly difficult to detect pronounced squeegee strokes among the methods evaluated.
 However, the anomaly maps (Fig. \ref{fig5}) indicate that the student-teacher based approach Efficient-AD achieved the best qualitative segmentation performance.
 Again, the localiced patch descriptor seems preferable for suppressing false positives.